jimmy15923/udacity_data_analyst_nano_degree/README.md

 ## Udacity Data Analyst Nano Degree

 I start my data science path by learning skill from this nano degree.
-I have learn lots of skill to finish a demanding project by myself, including data cleaning, data wragling, data visualizaion, modeling.
+I have learn lots of skills to finish a demanding project by myself, including data cleaning, data wragling, data visualizaion, modeling.
 Here are all the projects list

 - Test a Perceptual Phenomenon
 - Investigate a Dataset